Community Profile

 The Town of Duck Lake is located on Highway #11, 88 kilometers north of Saskatoon and 44 Kilometers south of Prince Albert between the North and South Saskatchewan rivers.
 It is the center of an area of great historical importance.
 Within a few minutes drive from the town, a person can see the sites of the Battle of Duck Lake and Battle of Batoche; they can visit FortCarlton, the St. Laurent Shrine, and Seager Wheeler Farm.

-The area’s history is depicted in the twelve murals throughout town which tell of events that have shaped the community.
-Heritage buildings and homes still standing after 100 years, as well as the wide streets, light standards and storefronts echo the past.
+The area’s history is depicted in the ten murals and one metal sculpture throughout town which depict events that have shaped the community.
+Heritage buildings and homes still standing after 100 years, as well as the wide streets, light standards and storefronts, echo the past.

-Modern amenities of the town include a new Pre K to Grade 12 school that accommodates a day care, adult education and a nurse practitioner.
-Senior housing, a special care home, a pharmacy, and a grocery and hardware store meet most everyday needs.
-An upgraded water system is able to supply population growth and fire protection.
+Modern amenities of the town include a Pre K to Grade 12 school that accommodates a day care, adult education and a nurse practitioner.
+Senior housing, a special care home, a pharmacy address healthcare, and a grocery and hardware store meet most everyday needs.
 Recreation facilities include a skating rink, ball diamonds and a community park.
 The Nisbet Forest provides opportunities for hunting, skiing, quadding and snowmobiling, and nearby rivers and lakes are used for fishing, boating and play.
+For socialization, there are active senior, church, Legion and Metis groups.
+Emergencies are covered by 911 services and a local volunteer fire dpartment.
+An upgraded water system is able to supply population growth and fire protection.

 Duck Lake, with its population of approximately 570 residents, is active and community-minded.
 It’s a great town in which to live, work and visit.